Stv-devl/Interactive-rating-component/README.md

-# Frontend Mentor - Article preview component
+# Frontend Mentor - Interactive-rating-component

+This is a solution to the [Interactive-rating-component](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents